-James Webb is a conceptual artist, known for his site-specific interventions and installations.
-His practice often involves sound, found objects, and text, invoking references to literature, cinema, and the minimalist traditions.
+James Webb is an artist, known for his site-specific interventions and installations.
+His practice often involves sound, found objects, and text, invoking references to literature, cinema, and the conceptualist traditions.
 By shifting objects, techniques, and forms beyond their original contexts and introducing them to different environments, Webb creates new spaces of tension.
 These spaces bind Webb’s background in religion, theatre, and advertising, offering poetic inquiries into the economies of belief and dynamics of communication in our contemporary world.

-His first exhibition at Imane Farès, Nous, with Ninar Esber, was held in 2015.
+His first exhibition at Imane Farès, Nous, with Nina Esber, was held in 2015.